 is a neurological scale that aims to give a reliable, objective way of recording the conscious state of a person for initial as well as subsequent assessment.
 A patient is assessed against the criteria of the scale, and the resulting points give a patient score between 3 (indicating deep unconsciousness) and either 14 (original scale) or 15 (the more widely used modified or revised scale).

-Definition contributed by NPicchetti about six years agoNo relations have yet been associated.
+Definition contributed by NPicchetti about seven years agoNo relations have yet been associated.
 Glasgow Coma Scale

 has been asserted to measure the following CONCEPTS

 No conditions have yet been associated.